Why crankcase blow-by is harder to filter than you think

 Unlike the relatively clean oil aerosol in a vacuum pump exhaust, engine blow-by contains a cocktail of contaminants:

-- Oil mist and aerosol: Sub-micron droplets (0.1–1.0 µm) of lubricating oil, often partially degraded by heat and combustion byproducts
+- Oil mist and aerosol: Sub-micron droplets (0.1–1.0 µm) of lubricating oil, often partially degraded by heat

 - Soot and carbon particles: Hard, abrasive particles from incomplete combustion — particularly heavy in diesel engines